folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 x-okapi-token<br/>

 6) If you are using an external database host, ignore this step.
 Otherwise deploy two crunchy-postgres *Stateful set* Workloads to the *folio-r2* namespace.
 Name one *pg-okapi* for Okapi's *okapi* database, and the other *pg-folio* for Folio's *okapi_modules* database.
 Edit each of these Workloads to set environment variables - clicking *Add From Source* to choose the corresponding db-config-okapi and db-config-modules Secrets.
 Configure your persistent volumes, any resource reservations and limits, as well as the Postgres UID and GID (26) at this time.
-7) Install Apache Kafka and Apache ZooKeeper through a Helm Chart under Folio-Project - Apps - Launch.
+7) Install Apache Kafka and Apache ZooKeeper through a Helm Chart under your Folio Project - Apps - Launch.
 Currently using the helm-incubator Kafka app.
 8) Deploy Okapi Workload *Scalable deployment* of 1 and InitDB environment variable set to true - built from our custom Docker container - with db-connect-okapi Secret.
 Once it is running, edit the Okapi Workload and set InitDB environment variable to *false*, it will redeploy.
 9) Deploy Folio module Workloads as *Scalable deployment* between 1 and 3 (one Workload per Folio module) - with db-connect Secret for those modules that need a connection to the database.
 Import the folio-r2-2021-workloads.yaml file in Rancher for this step.
 10) Deploy Stripes Workload as *Run one pod on each node* – built from our custom Docker container.